Shrulik/projects/Readme.md

 This is a simple app I'm creating for my demo lecture on AngularJS and Play framework.
 Since I hate making things with no purpose at all, this is something that might have some limited use.

-I'm first going to build it, and then ruin it by commenting out parts vital parts, so that I can introduce them back in a clear and simple way to demonstrate different capabilities.
+I'm first going to build it, and then ruin it by commenting out parts, so that I can introduce them back in a clear and simple way to demonstrate different capabilities.

 The purpose of this app is not to showcase every capability of the aforementioned frameworks,